-Aharon has been with Bodé for approximately 5 years, having worked as Spa Manager and as a therapist.
-He has expanded his practice by taking the CMP certificate with the North American School of Podology, and by taking advanced skin care courses with the International Dermal Institute.
-Aharon’s skills from his previous career in education are strong assets at Bodé.
+He started his career at Bode behind the desk, and gradually developed his skills a therapist.
+He expanded his practice by taking the CMP certificate with the North American School of Podology, and by taking advanced skin care courses with the International Dermal Institute.

 Amanda P. Narain’s personal story in health inspired her to enter into holistic medicine, leading to the opening of APNHHC.
 At a very young age of 11, in rural Guyana, South America, she was injured with a gunshot wound to the abdominal region, there she managed to survive despite no existing emergency services to treat a gunshot wound.
 She was the first case of a gunshot wound the local hospital had seen.

 Her journey back to health was a combination of integrative medicine- both holistic and conventional medicine.
 Through her personal health journey she experienced the benefits of holistic medicine in restoration of her health; repairing her digestion, removing pharmaceutical toxicity from her body and liver that caused 90% hairloss at the younge age of 12 and contributed to acne, malnutrition, depression, numerous bowel obstructions and deficiencies.